intldevsys/onioncrawler/README.md

 3. **Look for the crawler UI** in the top-right corner of the page
    - The UI only appears on detected directory listings
-   - Shows a dark control panel with spider emoji 🕷️

 4. **Click "Start Crawl"** to begin recursive crawling
    - Watch real-time statistics update